rfcx/guardian-software/README.md

 3. The OrangePi do not come with the **IMEI number**.
 You need to set it by yourself following the instructions below.
 Before install any roles, you should set the **IMEI number first**.
 4. Before using any roles, make sure there is the internet connection.
 5. **Time and date** will not be correct on the first time you start the device.
 You need to set it to the present in **Setting Menu** or use the *Sntp service* on the **admin role** or insert sim card.
+6. **Timezone automatically** need to uncheck so that Admin role can change it.
+7. **Default Write Disk** need to set to **Phone Storage** although sd card is installed.
+8. **Default SMS app** need to set to Admin role.
-6. The OrangePi comes with USB debugging **enabled** by default.
+9. The OrangePi comes with USB debugging **enabled** by default.
-7. The OrangePi comes with **auto allow the permission** (because it is Android 4.4.2).
+10. The OrangePi comes with **auto allow the permission** (because it is Android 4.4.2).
-8. The guardian role will capture audio and send to server automatically if:
+11. The guardian role will capture audio and send to server automatically if:
     1. The date/time is (reasonably) close to current time
     2. GPS location is enabled
     3. Guardian is registered